Getting to Provincetown

 Use the ferry if the town is the point

-A ferry-first arrival can be the cleaner move when you mainly want Provincetown itself and would rather skip some of the road fatigue.
+A ferry-first arrival can be the easier move when you mainly want Provincetown itself and would rather skip some of the road fatigue.

 Park and walk or bike